-Creative Europe
+Creative Europe support for video games

 The Creative Europe programme supports video games under its Creative Europe MEDIA sub-programme.
 The support is intended for video game concepts or projects which, in comparison with the existing majority production, represent original, innovative, creative and culturally distinct works that enrich the European cultural identity and heritage.